MCegla-JW/movie-night-frontend/README.md

 - Modals: I deepened my understanding of modals and implemented them using DaisyUI and Headless UI
 - Planning and Prototyping: I realized that thorough wireframing and prototyping during the planning stage makes frontend development faster and more efficient
 - React Hooks: I learned how to manage component state effectively using React hooks (useState, useEffect, useContext) and localStorage
-- Debugging and Triubleshooting: I learned to troubleshoot data rendering issues when working with multiple data sources
+- Debugging and Troubleshooting: I learned to troubleshoot data rendering issues when working with multiple data sources

 ## Known Bugs